linseb-9/D7041E-Project/README.md

 # D7041E-Project

-Group: X
+Group: X <br>
-Author: Sebastian Lindgren
+Author: Sebastian Lindgren <br>
-E-mail: linseb-9@student.ltu.se
+E-mail: linseb-9@student.ltu.se <br>

-I have followed this guide: https://machinelearningmastery.com/building-multilayer-perceptron-models-in-pytorch/
+I have followed this guide: https://machinelearningmastery.com/building-multilayer-perceptron-models-in-pytorch/ <br>

-The dataset that is used is MNIST:
+The dataset that is used is MNIST: <br>